ppy/osu-wiki/wiki/Tournaments/T_LMS/Shift_1/en.md

 ### Mappool instructions

 1. Each stage will receive its own mappool.
-2. Each map-pool consists of 7 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock), [DoubleTime](/wiki/Game_modifier/Double_Time), FreeMod, Extra, and Tiebreaker.
+2. Each map-pool consists of 7 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock), [Double Time](/wiki/Game_modifier/Double_Time), FreeMod, Extra, and Tiebreaker.
 3. Each mappool consists of 18 maps in total.
 4. Each map-pool has one tiebreaker.
    - Each map-pool has one tiebreaker.
    - In the freak event of a tie on the tiebreaker, the tiebreaker will be replayed under FreeMod conditions.
 5. The NoMod bracket will be played with no mods activated.
-6. The Hidden, HardRock, and DoubleTime bracket will be played with the respective mods activated.
+6. The Hidden, Hard Rock, and Double Time bracket will be played with the respective mods activated.
 7. The Free Mod bracket will have Free Mod activated.
-The players can pick Hidden, HardRock or both.
+The players can pick Hidden, Hard Rock or both.
 Players are required to play with a mod.
 8. The size of every Mod bracket will be 3 across all stages of the tournament.
 9. The mappool will be released after the last match of the previous stage has been played.